Kuils River: Administration and location

 Kuils River is a level two administrative region, and is close to Stellenbosch It is located near the intersection of the M12 and the R102.

-Kuils River is home to the respective Jan du Toit and Alta Kriel Schools, both solely for the purposes of mentally challenged children. and is the birthplace of Herman Charles Bosman (3 February 1905); journalist, poet and author.
+Kuils River is home to the respective Alta du Toit and Jan Kriel Schools, the former, for mentally challenged children and the latter for children with special educational needs.

+Kuils River is the birthplace of Herman Charles Bosman (3 February 1905); journalist, poet and author.
 He is regarded as one of South Africa's greatest ever writers (in English).

 The industrial area Blackheath is in Kuils River.

 Transport

 Roads

-Kuils River’s main road is the R102 which runs the town including its Central Business District (CBD) as “Van Riebeeck Road”, connecting it to Bellville in the west and Somerset West in the south-east.
+Kuilsrivier lies just off the R300 (Kuils River Freeway), running north–south from the N1 in Brackenfell to the N2 and the M7 in Mitchells Plain.
+However, the main route through the town is the R102 (Van Riebeeck Road), connecting to Bellville in the west and Somerset West in the south-east.

-Kuils River has access to one main highway, the R300 (Kuils River Freeway) connecting the town to the N1 highway (to Cape Town and Paarl) in the north to the N2 highway (to Cape Town International Airport, Cape Town and Somerset West) and Mitchells Plain in the south.

-Kuils River is served by a network of metropolitan routes within the City of Cape Town including the M12 (Stellenbosch Arterial; Polkadraai Road) to Cape Town International Airport, Elsie’s River and Stellenbosch, M23 (Bottelary Road) to Bellville and Stellenbosch, M32 (Nooiensfontein Road) to Blue Downs and the M100 (Saxdowns Road) to Brackenfell.
+Kuilsrivier is also served by a network of metropolitan routes such as: the M12 (Stellenbosch Arterial; Polkadraai Road), connecting Stellenbosch with the Cape Town International Airport and Elsiesrivier; the M23 (Bottelary Road) connecting Stellenbosch with Bellville; the M32 (Nooiensfontein Road) connecting Kuilsrivier with Blue Downs; and the M100 (Saxdowns Road) connecting Kuilsrivier with Brackenfell.